petrinachan/petrinachan.github.io/_posts/2022-11-20-Final-Project-Proposal.md

 [3DM](assets/other/proposal/Heron.3dm)

+## Concept
 As I was thinking about this, I realized that I am going to be out of town for a whole week for Thanksgiving, which is a week when I will not be able to access machines or materials since I will be at home in Minnesota.
 My flight was booked a while ago, and I could not change it.
 Because of this, I am opting for a rather simple project that hopefully does not have a very lengthy physical fabrication process (e.g. laser cutting, 3d printing, assembly, etc).
+I will essentially have less than a week to physically make this project, so I don't have much room for error.

 My plan is to make a candle holder shaped like a great blue heron.
 The project will utilize: